shen-shanshan/cs-self-learning/Open_Source/Projects/vLLM/Docs/tutorials.md

 Prompt: 'The future of AI is', Generated text: ' following you.
 As the technology advances, a new report from the Institute for the'
 ```

-### Online Serving on a Single NPU
+### Online Serving on Single NPU

-Run docker container:
+Run docker container to start the vLLM server on a single NPU:

 ```bash
 docker run \